Statistical Data Analysis with SPSS: A Comprehensive Guide

 1. Predictive Analytics

-SPSS allows users to build regression and logistic regression models to predict outcomes based on past data.
-This is especially useful in marketing, healthcare, and finance for risk assessment and forecasting.
+Using SPSS Statistics software, researchers and analysts can build linear regression and logistic regression models to predict future outcomes based on historical data.
+Statistical analysis SPSS is widely applied in healthcare, marketing, banking, and finance for forecasting trends, assessing risks, and identifying customer behavior patterns.

 2. Factor and Cluster Analysis